 March 23, 2016.
 If you’ve read my previous posts, you know what’s coming.
-Given my obsession with all things “oriental,” I could barely wait to see what Istanbul’s Grand Bazaar had to offer.
+Given my obsession with all things “oriental,” to use an old-school design term, I could barely wait to see what Istanbul’s Grand Bazaar had to offer.
 It’s billed as the world’s oldest shopping mall (it goes back to Byzantine times), and supposedly contains more than 4,000 vendors.
 We’d devoted only a half-day to perusing the place.
 What the heck were we thinking?
 In the end, I think we came back here three times.

 To develop our plan of attack and learn the layout of all the loot, we combed our Rick Steves’ guidebook and bazaar map.
 Then we matched our “gift list” with a scheduled stop at the appropriate bedestens — clusters of shops selling similar merchandise.
 Knockoff designer handbags for my sister and niece?
 Head to the leather sellers’ aisles.
 A Turkish coffee pot for our family in Seattle?
 Make a beeline for the metalworkers’ enclave.
 Silk scarves for my Chicago girlfriends?
 Check out the textile showrooms.

 Of course, our best-laid plans to follow Rick’s walking tour fell by the wayside as soon as we entered the bazaar.
 Enticing smells, winding alleys, and enchanting colors, patterns, and textures all served to throw us off schedule and directionally off course.
 To be honest, this is not a difficult task; I have absolutely zero sense of direction.
 As Matthew jokes, “If you didn’t leave the bathroom door ajar, you’d never find your way out.”
 (It’s true.)